The Bottom Line

 Guide Review - Char-Broil Combination Gas/Charcoal Grill Model #463724514

-This version of the dual function grill is available on Amazon and direct from Char-Broil online.
+This version of the dual function grill is available online and direct from Char-Broil.

 This grill could seem to be the answer to your grilling dilemmas: You have a gas grill you can fire up after you get home from work at night and a charcoal grill you can light for a weekend cookout.
 You also get a side burner for heating a pot or cooking bacon.
 The question is whether you want all of that in a single unit, since if part of the grill fails, you end up with 5 1/2 feet of grill that is only partially useful.